Alastair Minnis

 Alastair J. Minnis (born 1948) is a Northern Irish literary critic and historian of ideas who has written extensively about medieval literature, and contributed substantially to the study of late-medieval theology and philosophy.
 Having gained a first-class B.A. degree at the Queen's University of Belfast, he matriculated at Keble College, Oxford as a visiting graduate student, where he completed work on his Belfast Ph.D. (awarded 1975), having been mentored by M.B.
 Parkes and Beryl Smalley.
 Following appointments at the Queen's University of Belfast (Lecturer, 1972–81) and Bristol University (Lecturer, later Reader, 1981–87), he was appointed Professor of Medieval Literature at the University of York; also Director of the Centre for Medieval Studies and later Head of English & Related Literature.
 From 2003 to 2006, he was a Humanities Distinguished Professor at Ohio State University, Columbus, from where he moved to Yale University.
 In 2008, he was named Douglas Tracy Smith Professor of English at Yale.

-He retired in 2018, and is now living in the Scottish Borders.
-Professor Minnis is a Fellow of the English Association, UK (2000), a Fellow of the Medieval Academy of America (2001), and an Honorary Member of the Royal Irish Academy (2016).
+Minnis is a Fellow of the English Association (2000), a Fellow of the Medieval Academy of America (2001), and an Honorary Member of the Royal Irish Academy (2016).
 From 2012 to 2014, he served as president of the New Chaucer Society.
-Currently, he is Vice-President of the John Gower Society.
-He was General Editor of the Cambridge University Press series Cambridge Studies in Medieval Literature from 1987 to 2018, and holds an honorary master's degree from Yale (2007) and an honorary doctorate from the University of York (2018).
+He was general editor of the Cambridge University Press series Cambridge Studies in Medieval Literature from 1987 to 2018 and holds an honorary master's degree from Yale (2007) and an honorary doctorate from the University of York (2018).
 The University of York also bestowed on him the honorific title of Emeritus Professor of Medieval Literature (2018).
+He has long been involved in the activities of the John Gower Society and currently holds the post of vice president.
+In 2023, he received a festschrift edited by Andrew Kraebel, Ardis Butterfield, and Ian Johnson.